 Early intervention is crucial in oral disease control and prevention.
 By catching problems before they begin, you can avoid expensive future dental procedures, especially for kids.
 One effective way of doing this is through sealants.
 As a Murfreesboro family dentistry, we recommend dental sealants to kids once their first permanent molars pop in since they make their teeth healthy and strong.

 How the Dental Sealants Procedure Work in Pits and Fissures?

-The dental sealant procedure is quick and painless, so it’s an excellent option for the entire family.
+The dental sealants procedure is quick and painless, so it’s an excellent option for the entire family.
 And with no need for anesthesia or drilling into your teeth, you can have it done right at home.
 The only downside to the sealants dental treatment is that it’ll cost more than regular dental cleanings and x-rays, but the investment is worth it in the long run.

 The sealant is put on top of the tooth’s chewing surface, and a light-cured resin material is applied to provide an adhesive.
 After this, your dentist will use ultraviolet lights to harden or cure the resin into place.
-The process takes about 15 minutes for each tooth to be treated, but you’ll need x-rays taken before and after the dental sealant procedure to ensure it was done correctly.
+The process takes about 15 minutes for each tooth to be treated, but you’ll need x-rays taken before and after the dental sealants procedure to ensure it was done correctly.